 With BJJ necktie submissions, the main question that arises is whether they’re choice or neck cranks?
 It is one we’re going to answer further down in this article.
-In essence, BJJ necktie submissions are arm-in choke variations, that usually work form a front headlock-like position.
+In essence, BJJ necktie submissions are arm-in choke variations, that usually work from a front headlock-like position.
 They are brutal submissions that are hiding in plain sight.
-Neckties also work as pitstops between other chokes, offering much less escape possibilities for your opponent.s And, what is probably they’re the greatest advantage, they’re as versatile as it gets.
+Neckties also work as pit stops between other chokes, offering much fewer escape possibilities for your opponent.s And, which is probably their greatest advantage, they’re as versatile as it gets.

 What Makes BJJ Necktie Submissions Effective

 The mechanics of the BJJ necktie submission are fairly simple to grasp.
-As far as the mechanics go, neckties work primarily as arm-in chokes. the whole difference to an arm triangle choke ora guillotine is in body positioning and gripping.
+As far as the mechanics go, neckties work primarily as arm-in chokes. the whole difference between an arm-triangle choke or guillotine is in body positioning and gripping.
 With neckties, your whole body acts as a wedge against the opponent’s head, helping the choke along. there’s also a twisting component to most neckties, courtesy of the grips.
-This adds both pressures on a choke, ora neck crank option, depending on circumstances.
+This adds both pressures on a choke, or a neck crank option, depending on circumstances.

 Since it’s impossible to explain how a BJJ necktie submission works in general, we’ll use one of the variations as an example to explain the mechanics.
 Further on, we’ll look at many other variations and compare them to our “gold standard” necktie.
 For that purpose, we’re going to focus on the Japanese Necktie.